Helperbird/website/src/help/how-to-pause-helperbird.md

 # How to pause Helperbird

-One of the most important features of Helperbird is the ability to pause and resume Helperbird.
-So you can focus on your work and turn on the features later.
+As of Helperbird version 90.0.0, you can now turn off and on Helperbird.
+No more pause.

 ## Steps to turn pause Helperbird

 - Click on the Helperbird icon in the top right corner of the browser.
 - A popup will appear.
-- Click on the **Pause** toggle button.
+- Click on the **Helperbird on** toggle button.
-- This will now pause Helperbirds features.
+- This will now turn off Helperbirds features.
-- You can resume Helperbird later by clicking on the **Pause** toggle button again.
+- You can resume Helperbird later by clicking on the **Helperbird on** toggle button again.